 Adverse Event Confidence to Death

-In table-5, we will review top confidence adverse events to Death, and the confidence change if group each event with other event together.
+In table-5, we will review top confidence adverse events to Death, and the confidence change when group this event with other event together.
 This is the top 20-confidence single adverse event, which contributes to Death with pattern Antecedent -> Consequent (Death).
-As we discussed earlier, the Confidence (X=>Y) indicates the number of times when if X occurs then Y follows statements are true, which means the proportion of transactions to have both item sets of X and Y in all X-transactions (X∩Y= Ø, and X, Y⊆ I).
+As we discussed earlier, the Confidence (X=>Y) indicates the number of times when if X occurs then Y follows statements are true, the proportion of transactions to have both item sets of X and Y in all X-transactions.

 Haematemesis is the vomiting of blood, a medical emergency in some cases is very severe and life threatening.
-It appears in total 352 arms, however a very high confidence of 0.5682 to “Death”, while Sepsis has confidence 0.34587899 to Death.
+It appears in total 352 arms, however a very high confidence of 0.5682 to “Death”.
+The top 3 adverse events associate with Haematemesis are Sepsis, Gastroenteritis and Syncope, with confidence range 0.7261- 0.7427, a dramatic mortality increase to Haematemesis.
+However, single serious adverse event Sepsis has confidence 0.34587899 to Death.
 If both Haematemesis and Sepsis appear in the same arms, the combination confidence to Death will increase to 0.7261, double of Sepsis’s confidence.
 This reflects Haematemesis as a single adverse event could endanger life much more than Sepsis does.

+Skin ulcer can occur when an area of skin has broken down and exposed the tissue underneath it.
+Skin ulcer has confidence of 0.5352 to Death.
+The top 3 serious adverse events associate with Skin ulcer are Atrial_fibrillation, Chest_pain and Cerebrovascular_accident, with confidence range 0.6955 - 0.7192.

+Skin ulcer may follow with various cancers, the treatment of each type of cancer can include chemotherapy, radiotherapy, or surgery (that’s possible explanation for its high confidence to Death),

+(Note: placebo, bevacizumab, and bi_10773 are frequent interventions used in clinical trials which observed skin ulcer, possible interventions for cancers which will be followed by skin ulcer….)

+The third high confidence single serious adverse event is Renal_failure_chronic, with confidence 0.5331 to Death.
+Chronic renal failure is commonly classified as a chronic kidney disease.
+The top 3 serious adverse events associate with Renal_failure_chronic are Cellulitis, Myocardial_infarction and Cerebrovascular_accident, with confidence range 0.6651 - 0.6822. kidney disease increases patients’ risk of having heart and blood vessel disease over a long period, heart disease is the major cause of death for all patients with chronic renal failure.
+Chronic kidney disease may be caused by diabetes, high blood pressure and other disorders.
+Early detection and treatment can often keep chronic kidney disease from getting worse.

+(Note: placebo, peginesatide and ranibizumab are most frequent interventions used in clinical trials which observed Renal_failure_chronic serious adverse event…… )

-Frequency and Confidence are two dimensions to evaluate an event’s frequency and weight.
+After review Appendix -4, we could see Frequency and Confidence are two dimensions to evaluate an event’s frequency and weight.
 A good example of frequency-confidence comparison is between Haematemesis and Pneumonia.
 Haematemesis appeared in 352 arms, it has confidence of 0.5682 to Death.
 However, the top frequent adverse event Pneumonia has occurred 4765 times, but with only 0.2254 of confidence to Death.
 This informs one phenomenon, the more frequent adverse has a fewer contribution to Death.

 Table 5: top 20 confidence single serious adverse events associated with death in clinical trials. (frequency <545)